Tag: decision architecture

 • Incentives reinforce action, not analysis

-• AI outputs are embedded into workflows, not dashboards
+• AI outputs are embedded directly into workflows

 Final Thought